-I am *so* sorry that the media has pounced on you.
+I am *so* sorry that the nasty liberal media has pounced on you.
 You were just giving an opinion when you blamed the COVID-19 pandemic on Chinese cultural practices.
-Don't worry.
-I commend your straightforwardness.
 It's not every day one reads: “People eat bats and snakes and dogs and things like that.
 These viruses are transmitted from the animal to the people, and that’s why China has been the source of a lot of these viruses.”

 Since human-animal contact is dangerous, I’m looking forward to reading your proposal to ban all hunting and industrial meat production.
-We can join forces with Bridget Bardot.
-The NRA and big business will just have to get over it.
+You can join forces with Bridget Bardot and other racists who love pets.
+Your pals at the NRA and in big business will just have to get over it.